 He Saves His People

 Not "he will make it possible for his people to save themselves."
-Not "he will give his people the opportunity to be saved."
+Not "he will give his people the opportunity."
 He will save his people.
-The death of Christ is not merely an offer.
-It is the accomplishment of salvation for a definite group—"his people."
+This is the accomplishment of salvation for a definite group — "his people."

 He Bears the Sin of Many